 We all have the tendency to overeat at some points — when we are lonely, bored, and even overly stressed.
 However, when it comes to bulimia, overeating is more of a compulsory act for which you punish yourself by purging, fasting or exercising excessively.
-This cycle can wreak havoc on your body, which is why treatment is so important.
-In addition to counseling and support, you can also utilize natural cures, like probiotics and aloe vera.
+This cycle can wreak havoc on your body, which is why professional treatment is so important.
+In addition to counseling and support, home remedies for bulimia, like probiotics and aloe vera can be utilized.

 What Is Bulimia Nervosa?